faisal5278/bug_tracker/README.md

 - Real-time bug tracking and data filtering

-- Visualization for DevOps and QA scenarios"# bug_tracker"
+- Visualization for DevOps and QA scenarios